BGRS EU, UK, Swiss Privacy Notice

 As a talent mobility/relocation management business (BGRS), we are entrusted everyday with collecting and managing person-identifiable information of client assignees and transferees.
-In doing so, we observe the appropriate EU/UK data protection laws.
+In doing so, we observe the appropriate EU, UK and Swiss data protection laws.

 Additionally, our data protection and privacy obligations extend to each of our service partners (supply chain) and other service providers with whom we share personal information as they work on your behalf.
 That is one of the reasons why we carefully screen our service partners – the companies and specialists that handle specific relocation and mobility services from household goods management to immigration to compensation support.
 We not only ensure they are taking good care of your data; we also verify that they have proper systems in place to protect confidential personal information.